-Civil remedies for patent holder include:

-- (i) injunction or reparatory remedy;

-- (ii) damages (including court fees and attorneys' costs); and

-- (iii) declaratory judgments.
+Civil remedies for a patent-holder include (i) injunction or reparatory remedy, (ii) damages (including court fees and attorneys' costs), and (iii) declaratory judgments.
 Injunctive relief is granted within provisional proceedings and during or before ordinary patent proceedings.
-Moreover, patent holders can start legal penal proceedings against the infringement of their patents and request the conviction or the fine of the patent infringer (art.
-81 et seqq.
+Moreover, patent-holders can start legal penal proceedings against the infringement of their patents and request the conviction or the fine of the patent-infringer (Article 81 et seqq.
 Patent Act).